 6. One of Your Own: The Life and Death of Myra Hindley

 This book gives no answers to those questions because no one would ever know the answer apart from making Myra herself.
 But it makes you think as If You Tell.
 Also, it is meticulously researched and so well-written.
 It gave me chills at some points, and the settings of these murders are inherently creepy anyway.
-Moreover, this is one for the faint-hearted, though it includes many graphic descriptions about child murders, and that’s not for everyone.
+Moreover, this is one for the faint-hearted, though it includes many graphic descriptions of child murders, and that’s not for everyone.

 Author: Carol Ann Lee